Thantawan6509650427/Thantawan6509650427/README.md

 - Designed UI using Figma and translated designs into implementation
 - Designed database schemas and implemented CRUD features
 - Supported reporting and document tracking functionalities

 ---

-## 🏢 Experience

-### IT Development Intern — Mizuho Bank Ltd. (Bangkok Branch)
-**Jun 2025 – Aug 2025**

-- Supported the full Software Development Life Cycle (SDLC) from requirement gathering to testing
-- Frequently assisted in a PM-like role by communicating with stakeholders to clarify requirements and identify pain points
-- Helped analyze problems in internal workflows and proposed system-based solutions
-- Developed internal web tools using HTML and JavaScript under senior supervision
-- Conducted system testing to ensure functionality met business requirements
-- Coordinated with cross-functional teams to support project progress

----